hero827/Test/readme.md

 #### Transformation logic

 The following SQL expresses the **psuedo code** for how the data input streams should be transformed.
-We expect your solution to refactor this SQL statement into an fully containerized implementation (e.g. in C#) but **not** using an traditional disk based RDBMS (SQL Server, PostgreSQL, etc) to compute the result.
+We expect your solution to refactor this SQL statement into an fully containerized implementation (e.g. in C#) but **not** using a traditional disk based RDBMS (SQL Server, PostgreSQL, MySQL, etc) to compute the result.

 Also note that you are free to include any other publicly available technologies (e.g. Kafka, Redis, Ignite) into your solution if you so desire.
 It isn't a requirement but whatever you decide, just be sure to package it up so it can be run in the same docker environment.